mizmay/standalone_web_maps_foss4g2025/workshop/step-05.md

 ### Next Steps

 In the next step, we'll configure the stylesheet to match the Protomaps tiles and integrate them into your map.
-We'll also download the necessary sprites and fonts.

 ---